datanav/docs/terms.rst

 persons in the employment or service of the Customer.

-The Customer and the Customer's Users receive a worldwide, limited, terminable, non-exclusive and nontransferable right to use the Services in accordance with the terms of this Agreement, exclusively for the Customer's internal business purposes.
-This right is conditional on the payment of the applicable subscription fee and other fees as set out in Subscription Fee, payment terms.
+The Customer and the Customer's Users receive a worldwide, limited, terminable, non-exclusive and non-transferable right to use the Services in accordance with the terms of this Agreement, exclusively for the Customer's internal business purposes.
+This right is conditional on the payment of the applicable subscription fee and other fees (“Subscription Fee”).
 Any applicable Subscription Fee is provided on the Customer's account overview.

 The Payment of the Subscription Fee and the compliance with the terms of this Agreement is a precondition for the right to use the Services.